NCAR/wrfcloud/docs/Users_Guide/administration.rst

 Troubleshooting WRF Failures
 ============================
-A full set of log files is saved when a WRF job either finishes or fails to complete.
-The log files are stored as a zip file in the system's S3 bucket.
+Many log files are now available to view directly on the WRF Jobs status page of the user interface (see :numref:`wrf_jobs`).
+This is the best place to start looking for what caused a WRF job to fail.
+The full set of log files files are stored as a zip file in the system's S3 bucket.
 To find the zip file, look for `s3://wrfcloud-XXXXXXXX/jobs/<job-id>/logs.zip`